Some fine walks amongst superb scenery!

 This Grade 4/Lifestyle walking holiday includes walks at a moderate pace over undulating terrain and may include an element of sightseeing as well.
 Walks are generally between 6 miles and 10 miles a day with ascents and descents between 200m and 300m.
 The Algarve doesn’t have any high mountains so ascents are gradual and the maximum altitude we will reach is 350m.
 In addition to the walking, this Lifestyle holiday allows us to absorb the natural surroundings, and experience local culture and of course the local cuisine.

-FLEXI-Walking We are able to offer opt out points on most of the walks on this holiday, giving you the flexibility of walking the entire day's route or opting out if you wish, catching up with the group later in the day.
-See the Itinerary section for more information.
+FLEXI-Walking Our walking programme is carefully designed to offer an optional shorter route on many of the walks, giving you the flexibility of walking either the planned route or choosing a shorter distance and catching up with the group later in the day.
+Please see the itinerary section for more information.

 On a 4/Lifestyle holiday expect to walk on average for less than 5 hours each day.
 Walking will be at a steady pace with ample time to rest or see the many interesting things hidden away in this little-visited countryside.
 Some days will have shorter routes, giving time for a little sightseeing or free time.
 We’ll also immerse ourselves in the local culture and wherever possible sample the local cuisine and wines.